-1) Heat sesame oil in a large frying pan on medium-high heat.
+Heat cooking oil in a large frying pan on medium heat.
 Add chopped green onions and sesame seeds and saute for 2-3 minutes.
 Add sliced mushrooms and cook for another 2 minutes on medium heat.
-Remove the pan from the heat, and add soy sauce, honey, chicken stock, Sriracha - mix everything well to combine.
+Remove the pan from the heat, and add soy sauce, honey, chicken stock, sesame oil, Sriracha - mix everything well to combine.

 To cook salmon:

 Preheat broiler.
 Heat large skillet on high heat.
 Season salmon on non-skin side with salt & pepper, generously.
 Add oil to the hot skillet: the oil should sizzle.
 Add salmon to the skillet non-skin side down (skin side up) and sear for 4 minutes, moving the fish around the skillet to make sure oil coats the surface of the fish and that the fish is not sticking to the pan while searing.